KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/05_messaging/01_messaging.md

 ## Encryption

-The messages data are encrypted and decrypted using nacl's 'x25519-xsalsa20-poly1305' algorithm, which provides repudiable authenticated encryption based on an x25519 key agreement.
+The messages data are encrypted and decrypted using [nacl's](https://github.com/dchest/tweetnacl-js) 'x25519-xsalsa20-poly1305' algorithm, which provides repudiable authenticated encryption based on an x25519 key agreement.
 The DID holds the keys for the encryption and decryptions.
 These keys are called `KeyAgreement` keys this key can be also known as encryption keys.
 The different keys are found within the [DID Spec](https://www.w3.org/TR/did-core/#verification-relationships).

-The content of the object is converted from a serialised string to a unit 8 array, which is passed into the callback function along with the senders DID and key agreement public key of the receiver.
+The content of the object is converted from a serialized string to a byte array, which is passed into the callback function along with the senders DID and key agreement public key of the receiver.

 <SnippetBlock
   className="language-ts"